WHO urges mass vaccination against measles, other diseases in Ebola areas

-LONDON (Reuters) - The World Health Organization warned on Friday of a risk of outbreaks of measles, whooping cough and other diseases in West African countries hit by Ebola and urged a rapid intensification of routine immunizations.
+LONDON, March 20 (Reuters) - The World Health Organization warned on Friday of a risk of outbreaks of measles, whooping cough and other diseases in West African countries hit by Ebola and said this must be countered with rapid intensification of routine immunizations.

-The Ebola epidemic has killed more than 10,200 people, mostly in Guinea, Liberia and Sierra Leone, and has reduced vaccination coverage as health clinics and healthcare workers focused on fighting the unprecedented outbreak.
+The Ebola epidemic, which has infected some 24,000 people, killing 10,000 of them, mostly in Guinea, Liberia and Sierra Leone, has reduced vaccination coverage as health facilities and healthcare workers focused on fighting the unprecedented outbreak.

-In recent months, Ebola has started to wane with the number of cases falling significantly, though a spike in Guinea this week has also highlighted the risk of complacency.
+The researchers calculated that for every extra month that healthcare systems are disrupted, up to 20,000 children aged between nine months and five years were put at risk.

-The epidemic has disrupted delivery of routine childhood vaccines against measles, polio and tuberculosis, and of a combined shot against meningitis, pneumonia, whooping cough, tetanus, hepatitis B and diphtheria.
+The Ebola epidemic has also disrupted delivery of routine childhood vaccines against polio and tuberculosis, and of a combined shot against meningitis, pneumonia, whooping cough or pertussis, tetanus, hepatitis B and diphtheria.

-Jean-Marie Okwo-Bele, the WHO’s vaccines director, told a briefing in Geneva that the health agency wanted an intensification of immunization services, and mass measles vaccination campaigns in all areas where feasible.
+Jean-Marie Okwo-Bele, the WHO’s vaccines director, told a briefing in Geneva the health agency wanted intensification of routine immunisation services, and mass measles vaccination campaigns in all areas where feasible.

 “Campaigns will only be conducted in areas that are free of Ebola virus transmission,” he said, stressing that clinics and health workers administering vaccines would be required to adhere to very strict infection control measures.

-The researchers calculated that for every extra month that healthcare systems were disrupted, up to 20,000 children aged between nine months and five years were put at risk.

-Measles is a viral disease which killed around 146,000 people globally in 2013, mostly children under five, according to latest data.
-That equated to almost 17 deaths every hour.
+Measles is a viral disease which killed around 146,000 people globally in 2013, mostly children under five.
+The WHO says that equates to about 16 deaths every hour.

-One of the most transmissible diseases, outbreaks of measles often follow humanitarian crises as vaccination campaigns falter and populations are displaced and impoverished.
+Outbreaks of measles -- one of the most transmissible diseases -- often follow humanitarian crises as vaccination campaigns falter and populations are displaced and impoverished.
+(Reporting by Kate Kelland in London, with additional reporting by Stephanie Nebehay in Geneva, editing by Robin Pomeroy)

-Okwo-Bele said the WHO had received reports of around 500 measles cases so far this year in the three countries, with at least three deaths.

-Edward Kelley, the WHO’s director of service delivery and safety, said the focus on boosting vaccination coverage rates was “part of the early recovery work (as the Ebola outbreak wanes) and one of the very pressing recovery pieces that needs to get done.”